Micralign: Background

 This entire process is repeated several times to build up the complete IC design.
 Each step uses a different design on a different mask.
 The features are measured in micrometres, so any previous design already deposited has to be precisely aligned with the new mask that will be applied.
 This is the purpose of the aligner, a task that was originally completed manually using a microscope.

 There is a strong economic argument to use larger wafers, as more individual IC's can be patterned on the surface and produced in a single series of operations, thereby producing more chips during the same period of time.
-However, larger wafer gave rise to significant optical issues; focussing the light over the area while maintaining very high uniformity was a major challenge.
+However, larger wafers give rise to significant optical issues; focussing the light over the area while maintaining very high uniformity was a major challenge.
 By the early 1970s, wafers had been about 2.5 inches in diameter for some time and were just moving to 3 inches, but existing optical systems were having problems with this size.
-Every time a new wafer size was introduced, the optical systems have to be redesigned from scratch.
+Every time a new wafer size was introduced, the optical systems had to be redesigned from scratch.